 The taxpayers owed back taxes for several years.
 The taxpayers had worked with the IRS collection function to resolve the taxes.
 This included submitting an offer in compromise and a partial pay installment agreement.

-At issue in this post, the taxpayers delivered a $18,000 check to the IRS office in Houston, Texas.
+At issue in this post, the taxpayers delivered a $18,000 check to the IRS office in Austin, Texas.
 The taxpayers asked that the funds be applied to their 2009 tax year.
-The IRS’s Houston office reflected the payment on the taxpayer’s account, but it did not immediately cash the check.
+The IRS’s Austin office reflected the payment on the taxpayer’s account, but it did not immediately cash the check.
 Instead, it sent the check to the IRS’s office in Philadelphia for processing.

 Later efforts at resolving the back taxes with the IRS failed.
 The IRS levied on the taxpayer’s bank account and took the $18,000 in the account.
 The IRS applied the funds to the taxpayers 1995 tax year.